 So, there you have it.

-We are now offering a unique opportunity to talented female soccer players to study for a U.S.-accredited masters degree alongside an integrated, high-level soccer programme in London, U.K.
+We are now offering a unique opportunity to talented male and female soccer players to study for a U.S.-accredited masters degree alongside an integrated, high-level soccer programme in London, U.K.

 Alternatively, feel free to contact us if you have any questions and we’ll be back to you within 24 hours.